hashicorp/serf/website/source/docs/commands/query.html.markdown

 Since they are indended to be time sensitive, Serf will not do message replay or anti-entropy, as a response to a very old query is not useful.
-Queries have more advanced filtering mechanisms and can be used to build more complex control flow around events.
+Queries have more advanced filtering mechanisms and can be used to build more complex control flow.
 For example, a code deploy could check that at least 90% of nodes successfully deployed before continuing.

 ## Usage